pvvx/ATC_MiThermometer/README.md

 Using the default settings for advertising interval of 5 seconds and measurement interval of 20 seconds:

-* Bluetooth Advertisement: 19..21 uA 3.3V
+* Bluetooth Advertisement: 19..21 uA 3.3V (LCD off - 16.5 uA)
 * Bluetooth Connection: 27..33 uA 3.3V

 (!)
-TH03 power consumption is twice as much as LYWSD03MMC (!)
+TH03 power consumption is twice as much as LYWSD03MMC.
 The reason is the LCD driver chip and T/H sensor.
 Not recommended for purchase.

 ### Bluetooth Advertising Formats